nolim1t/nolim1t.github.io/_drafts/ico-mania.md

 The big use case for blockchain technology right now is **breaking down borders** by doing the following:

-* **International Remittance** - Right now I can remit money into Asia (Thailand / Phillipines) from Europe  **better rates** than the official exchange rates.
+* **International Remittance** - Right now I can remit money into Asia (Thailand / Phillipines) from any western country  **better rates** than the official exchange rates.
+If you're Korean, you can actually make money on remittance right now (as long as most of your money is outside of Korea, and you don't mind sending money back to Korea).
 Money flows across borders 24 / 7, within minutes.
 * **Crowdfunding campaigns** - Normally, you'd have to start a crowdfunding campaign through kickstarter, indiegogo, or even seek money from angel investors.
 This is all subject to the lenders criteria who may or fund you.
 Also, some countries may not be open for crowdfunding (or may not be able to accept funds to or from certain countries).
 The blockchain ignores all this and opens it up to everyone.

 ## Want to stay up to date with ICOs?